Last Updated on March 3, 2021 by Dani

 We ate inside the log cabin and then sat in the sun chairs on the lawn to take in the bright sun and admired Mount Tronador, now close enough to take in much more of its incredible scale.
 Just a quick ride later, we had arrived at the main attraction: the black glacier.

-Visiting the Black Glacier – a glacier like no other!
+The Black Glacier – a glacier like no other!

 From the viewing point, the snow-white glaciers on top of the mountain give way to a black glacier below, which developed after millennia of rocks, gravel and ice fell from the glaciers above.
 Here our guide warned us, “if you hear the sound of ice breaking, it is already too late to see it fall, so keep your eyes peeled or you’ll miss it.”
 Sure enough, just after we start looking up, a giant piece of white, almost blue ice, cracks off and falls down the side of the mountain, followed by the distant, but still thunderous sound a full 30 seconds later.